Power Surge Damage Case Study in Athens, GA

 The challenge: The homeowner’s first instinct was to replace the TV and bulbs and move on.
 The concern was that if a surge (or a wiring issue) caused the failures, new devices could be at risk too.
 There was also uncertainty about whether the issue was inside the home, at the service equipment, or from a utility-side event.

-How Surge Troubleshooting Typically Works (The Approach)
+How Surge Troubleshooting Typically Works

 In a surge-suspected call, the goal is usually to separate three buckets: (1) device failures, (2) circuit-level problems, and (3) service/grounding issues that can make a building more vulnerable to voltage spikes.